The Hearts of Age

 The Hearts of Age is an early film made by Orson Welles.
 The film is an eight-minute short that he co-directed with friend William Vance in 1934.
 The film stars Welles's first wife, Virginia Nicolson, and Welles himself.
-He made the film while still attending the Todd School for Boys in Woodstock, Illinois, at the age of 19.
+He made the film at his former school, the Todd School for Boys in Woodstock, Illinois, at the age of 19.

 Plot

 An elderly woman sits on a bell as it rocks back and forth, while a servant in blackface pulls at a rope.
 A dandified gentleman appears at the top of a stairway and doffs his hat to the lady; he smiles and courts her attention.
 She does not respond, but the servant hangs himself.
-The scene changes to an darkened interior: the gentleman sits at a grand piano and plays, but something is wrong.
+The scene changes to a darkened interior: the gentleman sits at a grand piano and plays, but something is wrong.
 He opens the piano's lid and finds the woman lying inside, dead.
 He leafs through a number of tombstone-shaped cards with different inscriptions - "Sleeping", "At Rest", "With The Lord" - and finally chooses one that says "The End".